codecombat/codecombat/docs/PRODUCT_RULES.md

 - The learner cannot open the editable code view or execute the mission until every concept card assigned to the current mission has been validated.
 - Clicking the colored code preview, the run button, or the execution keyboard shortcut before all cards are validated redirects attention to the concept cards and explains the requirement in Japanese.
 - The execution restriction applies equally to the normal run path and the special mission-14 preparation path.
+- In admin mode, every quiz provides a review-only control that selects all correct choices automatically.
+- The admin quiz-review control must not submit the quiz or validate the card by itself; the administrator can inspect the selected choices and submit normally.
+- Whenever a mission or concept card is added or changed, the same change must verify the canonical card record, stable mission-to-card mapping, face-down default, quiz data, card-memory validation, and the edit/execution gate for all cards in that mission.

 ## Boolean lesson and `hero.isTrue`